-Previous titration curves were performed to determine the more appropriate antigens concentration and antibodies dilution to be used to reach optimal concentrations of each reagent, aiming to make the serological assay more suitable to detect leprosy patients.
-In this context, antigens concentrations reaching from 0.1 to 10.0 μg were used, as well as dilutions of sera pools (1:50 to 1:5,000) and peroxidase-conjugated anti-human IgG secondary antibody (1:1,000 to 1:80,000).
-After perform the titration curves, the optimal concentrations of each reagent were defined based on significant differences of absorbances obtained between leprosy patients and healthy subjects groups.
-Thus, ELISA experiments were processed in the pre-defined conditions.
-For this, flexible microtiter immunoassay plates (Jetbiofil®, Belo Horizonte) were coated with the M1 protein (1 µg per well) or synthetic peptides (10 µg per well, each), which was diluted in 100 µL of coating buffer (50 mM carbonate buffer) at pH 9.6 for 18 h at 4°C. After, free binding sites were blocked, using 250 µL of PBS 1x pH 7.4 plus Tween 20 0.05% (PBS-T), together with 5% bovine serum albumin, for 1 h at 37°C. After washing the plates five times with PBS-T, they were then incubated with 100 µL of human sera (1:100 diluted in PBS-T) for 1 h at 37°C. Plates were washed six times in PBS-T and incubated with anti-human IgG horseradish-peroxidase conjugated antibody (1:20,000 diluted in PBS-T; Sigma-Aldrich, USA) for 1 h at 37°C. Plates were then washed six times with PBS-T, and reactions were developed by incubation with 100 μL per well of the substrate solution [2 μL H2O2 (30% vol./vol.) and 2 mg ortho-phenylenediamine in 10 mL citrate-phosphate buffer pH 5.0], for 30 min in the dark.
+Previous titration curves were done to determine the appropriate antigen concentrations and serum dilutions to be used to optimize the serological assay for detecting leprosy.
+In this context, antigen concentrations from 0.1 to 10.0 μg were used, 1:50 to 1:5,000 dilutions of pooled sera) 1:1,000 to 1:80,000 dilution of peroxidase-conjugated anti-human IgG secondary antibody ().
+The optimal concentrations of each reagent were quantified based on significant differences of absorbances obtained between leprosy patients and healthy subjects groups.
+Thus, ELISA experiments were done using optimized test conditions.
+Flexible microtiter immunoassay plates (Jetbiofil®, Belo Horizonte) were coated with the M1 protein (1 µg per well) or synthetic peptides (10 µg per well, each), which were diluted in 100 µL of coating buffer (50 mM carbonate buffer) at pH 9.6 for 18 h at 4°C. After, free binding sites were blocked with 250 µL of PBST (1x) pH 7.4, containing 5% (w/v) bovine serum albumin, for 1 h at 37°C. After washing the plates five times with PBS-T, they were incubated with 100 µL of human sera (1:100 diluted in PBS-T) for 1 h at 37°C. Plates were washed six times in PBS-T and incubated with anti-human IgG horseradish-peroxidase conjugated antibody (1:20,000 diluted in PBS-T; Sigma-Aldrich, USA) for 1 h at 37°C. Plates were then washed six times with PBS-T, and reactions were developed by incubation with 100 μL per well of the substrate solution [2 μL H2O2 (30% vol./vol.) and 2 mg ortho-phenylenediamine in 10 mL citrate-phosphate buffer pH 5.0], for 30 min in the dark.
 Reactions were stopped by adding 25 µL of a solution comprised of 2 N H2SO4, and optical density (OD) values were read in an ELISA microplate reader (Molecular Devices, Spectra Max Plus, Canada) at 492 nm.
-In addition, samples were used on the same day with the same reagents to reduce the experimental interference between the results obtained.
+In addition, samples were used on the same day with the same reagents to reduce experimental interference between the results obtained.
 Also, a Bland-Altman plot analysis showed that differences in the OD values between the duplicates did not increase with the variation of their serological mean.
-Two different ELISA procedures were performed using the same sera samples in two independent experiments (data not shown).
+Two different ELISA procedures were done using the same sera in two independent experiments (data not shown).

 2.9.
 Statistical analysis

 Results were entered into Microsoft Excel (version 10.0) spreadsheets and analyzed with GraphPad Prism version 10.0.2 (232) for Windows (GraphPad Software, USA, www.graphpad.com).
-The cut-off value was calculated by the mean absorbance obtained from the healthy subjects group plus three-times the standard deviation (SD).
-Tables of contingency and Fisher's exact test (P < 0.05) were used to compare the M1 protein performance between the groups, and values of sensitivity (95% confidence interval [CI]), specificity (95% CI), positive predictive value (95% confidence interval [CI]), negative predictive value (95% confidence interval [CI]), and Youden index were calculated.
+The cut-off value was calculated by the mean absorbance obtained from the healthy subjects plus three-times the standard deviation (SD).
+Tables of contingency and Fisher's exact test (P < 0.05) were used to compare the M1 protein performance between the groups, and values of sensitivity (95% confidence interval [CI]), specificity (95% CI), positive predictive value (PPV, 95% confidence interval [CI]), negative predictive value (NPV, 95% confidence interval [CI]), and Youden index (YI) were calculated.
 The Kruskal-Wallis test and Dunn post-test were used to compare differences between the groups (P < 0.05).
-P values were calculated between the experimental groups, aiming to show the existence of significant difference between them.
+P values were calculated between the experimental groups to examine significance.

 3. Results